Jul 1, 2024 • 9 min read

 • PCOS.
 Because PCOS is mostly a metabolic disease, it is often accompanied by obesity and diabetes.
 This combination of factors makes it harder to lose weight, even when food intake is restricted.

 • Postpartum thyroiditis.
-Postpartum thyroiditis may cause weight loss initially as the metabolism increases from thyroid gland overactivity.
-Over time, however, the thyroid gland function diminishes and metabolism slows.
+Postpartum thyroiditis may initially cause weight loss as the metabolism increases due to thyroid gland overactivity.
+Over time, however, the thyroid gland function diminishes, and metabolism slows.
 A slow metabolism is linked to weight gain.

 • Type 2 diabetes.
 Type 2 diabetes is also a metabolic disease in which weight loss is more difficult than in non-diabetic women.